 A January 2009 study in the journal Environmental Health found toxic levels of mercury in food samples containing high-fructose corn syrup.

-According to a 2017 report by the USDA, between 2015 and 2016, consumption of refined sugar increased by 6 percent.
+In fact, according to a 2017 report by the USDA, between 2015 and 2016, consumption of refined sugar increased by 6 percent.

 The Centers for Disease Control and Prevention (CDC) say kids should get less than 10 percent of their total daily calories from sugar, yet most kids are getting much more.

 Since foods that contain high fructose corn syrup also lack the nutrition kids need to grow and develop at a healthy rate, it’s one more reason to limit or avoid the sweetener altogether.
+Here are some ideas: